 Over which distance should the tracker work?
 Is unlimited range important, or is it enough that it works in your backyard?
 Will you be using it in the city, or in the countryside?

 - Size and Weight: How big should the tracker be?
 Does it need to be small and lightweight?
 For pet parents with smaller dogs, this might be an important question.
 For example, Tractive’s CAT Mini comes with a weight-adjustable collar to fit cats of all breeds and sizes.

-What extras would you like your from your GPS tracker? -with Tractive GPS trackers, for example, you can get alerts if your cat or dog leaves a safe space, see location history and let family, friends or pet-sitters track with you.
-That, plus use GPS data to keep your buddy fit and in shape using GPS data.
+What extras would you like your from your GPS tracker?
+With Tractive GPS trackers, for example, you can get alerts if your cat or dog leaves a safe space, see location history and let family, friends or pet-sitters track with you.
+That, plus keep your buddy fit and in shape with built-in activity monitoring.